pazuzu156/StopWatch/README.md

 Changelog
 ---------
-1.1 - Added a couple buttons into application and cleaned up the design a bit
-	+ Added "View Changelog" button that takes you to the application's chagelog
-	+ Added "Copy Time to Clipboard" button to copy the current elapsed time to the clipboard.

-1.0 - Initial Release
+1.2.2 - Added new clipboard feature
+	+ Added dialog box as confirmation text was copied.
+		Dialog closes after a couple seconds.

+1.2 - Added new Update feature
+	+ Added an update check and self updater.
+Now, you don't have to redownload anything!
+	- Fixed some of the spelling mistakes within the application

 View the entire changelog [here](http://cdn.kalebklein.com/sw/changelog.txt).